Newcastle Stadium

 Newcastle Stadium is a greyhound racing and former motorcycle speedway stadium, located on The Fossway, Byker, Newcastle.
 Racing at the stadium takes place on Tuesdays, Wednesdays, Thursdays and Saturdays.
-The circumference of the track is 415 metres.
-Until mid-2022, speedway racing took place from March to October.
+The circumference of the greyhound track is 415 metres.
+From 1929 until mid-2022, speedway racing took place at the stadium.

 The stadium used to be known as Brough Park until it changed its name to Newcastle Stadium and is now owned by the Arena Racing Company.